hrugani/react-challenge/README.md

 ## Constraint conditions
 - Must use the typescript programming language and reac-hooks
 - Free to use boilerplate configurations softwares (like create-react-app)
-- Feel to use any design framework (like AntD)
+- Free to use any design framework (like AntD)
 - Don't leave unused dependencies/scripts
 - Don't mock API reposnses
 - Must use Github Graphql API v4 to fetch the list of repositories